Seramicx/epic-fight-better-lockon-movement-camera-fix/README.md

 A companion mod for [Better Lockon](https://github.com/ShelMarow/Better-Lockon) and [Epic Fight](https://github.com/Antikythera-Studios/epicfight) on Minecraft Forge 1.20.1.

+> **Note:** Do not use this mod alongside other camera-changing mods.
+This mod already implements shoulder surfing behavior.

 ![Mod Showcase](https://raw.githubusercontent.com/Seramicx/Epic-Fight-Better-Lockon-Souls-Fix/assets/lockon_showcase_small.gif)

-Better Lockon's movement has some pretty rough issues out of the box.
+Better Lockon's movement has quite a few issues out of the box.
 In 1st person, trying to walk backwards or strafe just forces you straight into the enemy.
 In 3rd person, dodge rolls only go towards whoever you're locked onto, so you can never actually roll away.
-This mod fixes all of that and makes lock-on movement feel natural in third-person combat.
+This mod fixes all of that and makes lock-on movement feel like a proper souls-like game, with a togglable auto lock-on/swapping feature similar to souls games like Elden Ring and a shoulder surfing revamp to 3rd person so you can actually see what you're interacting with.

 ## What it does